At a glance: Super Tuesday states and delegate counts

 Sanders was projected to win the state.

-With 28% of precincts reporting, Sanders had 35% of the vote, against 17% for both Biden and Bloomberg.
-Only 3 delegates had been assigned, all of them to Sanders.
+With 28% of precincts reporting, Sanders had 34.6% of the vote, against 17% for both Biden and Bloomberg.
+Only three delegates had been assigned, all of them to Sanders.

-The western state has traditionally been conservative, but liberal pockets in places like Salt Lake City and Park City could prove beneficial to Sanders.
-Two opinion polls conducted earlier this year found him with a lead.
+The Western state has traditionally been conservative, but liberal pockets in places like Salt Lake City and Park City proved beneficial to Sanders.

 Delegate count: 24

-Several hours after polls closed, the state was still too close to call.
+Hours after polls closed, the New England state was still too close to call.

-With results in from almost 74% of precincts, Biden had 33.9% of the vote and Sanders had 32.9%.
-Both will win at least seven Maine delegates.
+With results in from almost 73.4% of precincts, Biden had 33.9% of the vote and Sanders had 32.9%.
+Both men will win at least seven Maine delegates.

 Sanders is well known to Maine voters as a senator for nearby Vermont and had been the favorite going into Super Tuesday.